How powerful does your PC really need to be?

 Upgrade an old PC or buy a new one?

 Surprisingly, the answer is probably neither.
 Even if you’ve noticed that your computer is starting to run slowly, there are several things you can do that will boost PC speed without having to pay for upgraded hardware or buy a new PC.

-Tip: If you do decide that you want to spend money on hardware, replacing your hard drive with an SSD will make a noticeable difference to start up times.
+Tip: If you decide that you want to spend money on hardware, replacing your hard drive with an SSD will make a noticeable difference to start-up times.
 And adding more RAM will probably be the most beneficial upgrade in terms of overall performance.

 Here are some of the things you can do to improve your PC’s performance without buying new hardware: